UniStuttgart-VISUS/megamol/plugins/OSPRay_plugin/Readme.md

 ## Modules

-As already showed in the module graph, the OSPRay plugin has three different kinds of modules: the `OSPRayStructure`, `OSPRayLight`, and  `OSPRayMaterial`.
+As seen in the figure above, the OSPRay plugin has three different kinds of modules: `OSPRayStructure`, `OSPRayLight`, and  `OSPRayMaterial`.
-As a additional module the main module of this plugin is the `OSPRayRenderer`.
+While these three modules are processing the actual data and several parameters, main module of this plugin is the `OSPRayRenderer` that communicats to OSPRay via its API.